wolfSSL/wolfcrypt_nodejs/README.md

 ### Streams

-The evp and hmac interfaces include stream classes that allow them to process data from stream buffers, which is convenient when working with files or http streams:
+The EVP and HMAC interfaces include stream classes that allow them to process data from stream buffers, which is convenient when working with files or http streams:

 ```
 const fs = require( 'fs' )